ythecombinator/react-matchez/website/docs/api/interfaces/WhenProps.md

 ▸ **predicate**(`value?`): `boolean`

 Condition to be satisfied for the `children` to be rendered.
-If the `value` prop was passed to its `Match` parent, then this predicate will expose it as its first parameter.
+If the `value` prop was passed to its parent, then this predicate will expose it as its first parameter.

 #### Parameters